Economy of Addis Ababa

 Addis Ababa's economy is growing rapidly and become leading among cities in Ethiopia.
 Over the last two decades, the city shifted to development-oriented programmes and privatization.
 In late 1990s, the Office for Revision of Addis Ababa's Master Plan (ORAAMP) and National Urban Planning Institute (NUPI) were launched to analyze the economic status of the city.
-The city covered 29% of Ethiopia's GDP and 20% of national urban development as of 2022.
+The city covered 29% of Ethiopia's GDP (59.5 Billions $ in 2024) and 20% of national urban development as of 2022.

-Meanwhile, youth unemployment, lacks of sufficient infrastructure in transport and poor housing and sanitation management has been appeared the core problems.
-Addis Ababa has enormous industrial parks that primarily focused on manufacturing sector.
+Meanwhile, youth unemployment, lack of sufficient infrastructure in transport and poor housing, and sanitation management have appeared as core problems.
+Addis Ababa has enormous industrial parks that primarily focus on the manufacturing sector.

 General

 As of 2022, Addis Ababa generates 29% of Ethiopia's urban GDP and 20% of national urban development.
 Over the last two decades, the city saw rapid socioeconomic changes and physical transformation marked by development-oriented government and the private sector.
 However, the city has experienced infrastructure, transport, services, youth unemployment and displacement problems.

 In 1994, wholesale and retail trade was the leading employer in Addis Ababa closely followed by manufacturing (18.9% and 18.0%, respectively), while public administration stood as a distant third.
 The high percentage of the "private household with employed persons" sector for Addis Ababa reflects the highest share of domestic workers in the city.
 In February 2015, Addis Ababa invited a team of specialists from the World Bank Group to implement the CityStrength Diagnostic to collaborate with local officials, technical staff, and stakeholders.

 According to official statistics from the federal government, some 119,197 people in the city are engaged in trade and commerce; 113,977 in manufacturing and industry; 80,391 homemakers of a different variety; 71,186 in civil administration; 50,538 in transport and communication; 42,514 in education, health and social services; 32,685 in hotel and catering services; and 16,602 in agriculture.